sc20jj/sc20jjDissertation/README.md

 #### Testing

 - The project utilises a manual testing plan
-- The project has a manual regression pack to perform regression tests to ensure the cooperation of all of the system's components
+- The project has a manual regression for developers to perform regression tests to ensure the cooperation of all of the system's components

 #### Data Policy